LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-Then, we create another 100 samples with 100 probationers each:
+Then, we create another 100 samples with 100 probationers in each:
 <br>